openforcefield/qca-dataset-submission/submissions/2021-01-25-OpenFF-Conjugated-Series/README.md

 The general principal behind the dataset is to start with a “base” chemical group and substitute chemical groups onto these “base” groups.
 The “base” groups included in this dataset are enyl, styrene, primary amide, secondary amide, tertiary amide, carbamate, urea and carbonyl group.
 For each of these “base” chemical groups, we substitute (1) hydroxy, (2) thiol, (3) carboxylic, (4) primary amine, (5) protonated amine, (6) urea , (7) secondary amine, (8) hydroxyl amine , (9) nitrile, (10) alkene, (11)  sulfone, (12) ethoxy, (13) hydroxide groups.
 The aim is to substitute chemical groups with varying electron withdrawing and donating properties, which will vary the Wiberg bond order of the central torsion bond.
 This dataset enables exploration of the effects of Wiberg bond order on the torsion barrier height for various chemistries.

+This dataset enumerates the protomers, tautomers, and stereoisomers of the molecules.

 ### General Information

  - Date: 2021.02.21